pForest: In-Network Inference with Random Forests: Compiling random forests to the data plane

-\myitem{Encoding context-dependent random forests} Encoding multiple context-dependent random forests is analogous to encoding one random forest as described above and does not require additional tables because only one random forest is applied to each packet.
-In order to switch between different random forests depending on the packet count per flow, \system uses a table that maps packet counts to models.
+\myitemNoVspace{Encoding context-dependent RFs} Encoding multiple context-dependent $\RF s$ is analogous to encoding one $\RF$ as described above.
+It does not require additional tables because only one $\RF$ is applied to each packet. \system uses a table to map the current flow's packet count to the applicable $\RF$ for that phase.